tetpsy/AutoJax/README.md

 	$('form').autojax({
-		type:'POST' //Change the ajax type, default is POST customUrl:'false', // If left out, the url used in <form action=""> will be used, if you add an url here, it will override the action="" url. e.g customUrl:'custom.php' data:form.serialize(), //what data will be sent, default is the form's elements values. method:'submit',//'submit' defaults to a form submit function, 'custom' executes without a function, if you need to run ajax in your own function ie .click(), useValidation:'false',//'true' to use validation, default is 'false' sentCallback:function(){
+		type:'POST' //Change the ajax type, default is POST

+		customUrl:'false', // If left out, the url used in <form action=""> will be used, if you add an url here, it will override the action="" url. e.g customUrl:'custom.php'

+		data:form.serialize(), //what data will be sent, default is the form's elements values.

+		method:'submit',//'submit' defaults to a form submit function, 'custom' executes without a function, if you need to run ajax in your own function ie .click()

+		useValidation:'false',//'true' to use validation, default is 'false'

+		sentCallback:function(){
 			//callback if ajax is successful
 			alert(data);
 		},

 		errorCallback:function(){
 			//callback if ajax isn't successful
 		}

-		emptyError : function() {},
+		emptyError : function() {
+			//validation callback if one or more element values are empty },
-		emailError : function() {},
+		emailError : function() {
+			//validation callback if element value is not a valid email },
-		numberError : function() {},
+		numberError : function() {
+			//validation callback if element value is not a number },

 	});